Intellectual property: the basics

 Different rules apply to different types of intellectual property.

 Patents protect inventions, including the features and processes that make things work.
 You have to apply for and register a patent to secure protection.
-Find out more about IP rights: patents.
+See more on IP rights: patents.

 Copyright protects published artistic work, including writing, film, music and computer software.
 Unlike most other forms of IP, copyright applies automatically when the work is first published.
 Read more about IP rights: copyright.